kovalevivan/library-management/README.md

   - Swagger UI

 ##  What was implemented
-Web application for book management with the following features
+Single-page web application with REST API backend for book management with the following features:
-  - REST API
-  - Presentation of data on the client side in the table
  - Create, Read, Update, Delete options
  - Server side pagination
  - Server side sorting
  - Server side filtering by several parameters
-  - Authorization process
-  - The ability to store user data for login to the database
+ - Security with login form and storing user data in database

 ## Run for Development